Pylons/pyramid_openapi3/README.md

 ## Running tests

-You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 installed on your machine.
+You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 or 3.8 installed on your machine.
 Then you can run:

     $ make tests